-This matter is being referred to Council as the proposal is for development classified 'Category 1' as the development is three storeys in height.
+This matter is being referred to Council as the Council approved the previous application and the development is more than three storeys.

 It is Administration's view that there are minimal risks to Council and the City's business function when Council exercises its discretionary power to determine a planning application.